 Walter Abel and Natalie Schafer play Beau’s parents.
 Abel was a steady and prolific actor who by this point had made scores of films, The Three Musketeers (1935) and Dance Girl Dance among them.
 He’ll forever be known to me as Danny Reed from Holiday Inn.
 After Bernardine, he made only half a dozen films including Raintree County.
 Ms. Schafer is of course best known for portraying Mrs. Howell on Gilligan’s Island.
 She also appeared in films like Reunion in France and The Snake Pit.
 In her personal life she was extremely private, so much so that she never revealed her actual age even to her husband; she always claimed to have been born in 1912 but after her death her actual birth year of 1900 was discovered.
 She also never disclosed to family or friends that she had survived a bout with breast cancer.

 Isabel Jewell shows up as the enigmatic Mrs. McDuff, the boys’ den mother at the Shamrock.
 Every time I see Isabel I immediately identify her as Gloria Stone, the young woman who went bonkers on the hi-jacked plane in Lost Horizon.
 Bernardine was basically her last film after appearing – somewhat invisibly – in many notable films: Manhattan Melodrama, Evelyn Prentice, A Tale of Two Cities (1935), Gone With the Wind, High Sierra, The Falcon and the Co-Eds, The Bishop’s Wife and The Snake Pit.
-Jewell committed suicide by overdosing on barbiturates in 1972.
+Jewell committed suicide by overdosing on barbiturates in 1972 after playing Edie Sedgwick‘s mother in Ciao!
+Manhattan.
 Legendary bongo man Jack Costanzo and his band perform in Bernardine.
 Costanzo performed and made records on his own and alongside basically every notable name of mid-century including Stan Kenton, Nat Cole, Desi Arnaz, Judy Garland, Frank Sinatra and Eddie Fisher.
 He appeared in a handful of films, not always as himself, as when he played Julna in Harum Scarum with Elvis Presley.
 Many Hollywood stars studied bongos with Costanzo such as Marlon Brando, Carolyn Jones (makes her even cooler), Tony Curtis, Vic Damone and James Dean.

 Ronnie Burns plays lover boy Griner.
 Ronnie is the son of George Burns and Gracie Allen and was a regular on their TV show.
 Teacher Mr. Mason is played by Canadian Russ Conway who made scores of films from Buck Privates Come Home to Our Man Flint with Love Me Tender along the way.
 And I have to mention Hooper Dunbar who plays “slob” Vernon Kinswood.
 You look this guy up and his minor acting career is only a footnote.
 He is identified as a sculptor and painter whose work has been exhibited all over the world.
 He is also an adherent of the Bahà’i Faith and was a member of the Universal House of Justice, which is the supreme governing institution of the Faith.
-He is still alive and lives in California and Spain.
+He is still alive as of this writing and lives in California and Spain.

 Mary Chase wrote Bernardine as basically a teen exploitation play/movie before that was really a thing.
 The script has similarities with films like the ‘Beach Party’ movies.
 There is a lot of language and bits of business created for the boys and you wonder if teenagers ever really talked like this.
 The film is loaded with contrived lingo that is sometimes cringe-worthy.
 However, at the same time, I remember my own youth when my friends and I made up a lot of goofy nicknames and talked some stupid stuff.